riyasalmoe/ultimate-product-catalogue/readme.txt

 Donate Link: https://www.etoilewebdesign.com/plugin-donations/
 Tags: product catalog, catalog, product, products, product catalogue, catalogue, catalogs, catalogues, product catalog wp, product catalog wordpress, product catalog import, product catalog export, best product catalog, product catalog ajax, product catalog shortcode, product catalog inventory, product catalog list, product catalog search, product catalog organization, product catalog easy, product catalog simple, product catalog smart, catalog for products, wp catalog, catalog of goods, blog catalog, catalog plugin, wp catalogue, catalogue plugin, display products, product portfolio, WordPress product catalog, woocommerce product catalog, woocommerce catalog, woocommerce checkout, woocommerce products, gutenberg products, gutenberg catalog, gutenberg product catalog
 Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.2
-Stable tag: 5.2.3
+Stable tag: 5.2.4.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Product catalog plugin that is responsive and designed to display your products in a modern and easy to customize catalog format.
+Flexible, customizable and easy-to-use product catalog plugin with a modern, responsive design.
+Can be used standalone or integrated with WooCommerce.

 == Description ==

 <a href='https://www.etoilewebdesign.com/ultimate-product-catalogue-demo/'>Product Catalog Demo</a>

-The Ultimate Product Catalog is a fully responsive plugin that lets you showcase your products in a sleek and modern catalog.
+The Ultimate Product Catalog is a fully responsive plugin that lets you showcase your products in a sleek and modern catalog layout.
 It comes with a powerful feature set and is easy to customize.

-<strong>The plugin includes Gutenberg blocks as well as shortcodes, so you can display either your whole catalog or just individual products on any page, no matter which page editing system you are using.
-We also include several patterns, so you can integrate your products and catalog directly into your block-based theme.</strong>
+<em>The plugin includes <strong>Gutenberg blocks</strong> as well as <strong>shortcodes</strong>, so you can display either your whole catalog or just individual products on any page, no matter which page editing system you are using.
+We also <strong>include several patterns</strong>, so you can integrate your products and catalog directly into your block-based theme.</em>

 = Key Features =

 * 3 product catalog layouts that can be dynamically viewed and switched by the user with no page reload.
 * Powerful product catalog filtering and sorting system, including for categories, sub-categories, price and product name.
 All handled in real time with asynchronous requests, so no page reloads.
-* Dynamic product search that works with the filtering, so your customers can quickly find exactly what they're looking for.
+* Dynamic product catalog search that works with the filtering, so your customers can quickly find exactly what they're looking for.
 * Set sale prices for products, and easily toggle sale prices on and off for the entire catalog or individual products.
-* Organize your catalog into categories and sub-categories to make searching and filtering products easy.
+* Organize your product catalog into categories and sub-categories to make searching and filtering products easy.
-* Includes widgets to add a product search field as well as to display recent products, a product list or random products.
+* Includes extra blocks (and also widgets for legacy support) to add a product catalog search field as well as to display recent products, a product list or random products anywhere on your site.

 <em>The Ultimate Product Catalog is very user friendly and comes with a walk-through that runs automatically when you activate the plugin and will help you create your first products and catalog!</em>

 [youtube https://www.youtube.com/watch?v=auFCDBgt0xY]

 The plugin comes with several features that will help you to offer a great experience for your customers and visitors.
-These include the ability to set up a catalog overview page, which shows a thumbnail of each product category and lets people click through to view just those products, a separate block (and shortcode) to display a list of featured products (instead of the whole catalog), a price slider for filtering, different sale modes and much more!
+These include the ability to set up a product catalog overview page, which shows a thumbnail of each product category and lets people click through to view just those products, a separate block (and shortcode) to display a list of featured products (instead of the whole catalog), a price slider for filtering, different sale modes and much more!

 `[product-catalogue id="X"] or [product-catalog id="X"]
 `

-Simply insert the <em>Display Product Catalog</em> block or either of the shortcodes above (replacing the "X" with the actual ID of your product catalog) to add a catalog, with product filters, to any page.
+Simply insert the <em>Display Product Catalog</em> block or either of the shortcodes above (replacing the "X" with the actual ID of your product catalog) to add a product catalog with filters to any page.

-It's easy to modify the styling of your catalog with custom CSS, which will help it to further fit with the look of your site.
+It's easy to modify the styling of your product catalog with custom CSS, which will help it to further fit with the look of your site.
 We provide a list of the most common classes from our plugin, as well as an exmaple of how to implement custom CSS, <a href="https://doc.etoilewebdesign.com/plugins/ultimate-product-catalog/user/styling/css">in our documentation</a>.

 It's the perfect solution to create a product catalog for your store, agency, art gallery, restaurant and more!